What is an STL file? What does .STL stand for? What’s the STL format good for? We explain the STL file format in simple terms.

-The STL file format is the most commonly used file format in 3D printing, allowing a computer to communicate with all 3D printer hardware.
+The STL file format is the most commonly used file format for 3D printing.
+When used in conjunction with a 3D slicer, it allows a computer to communicate with 3D printer hardware.

 Since its humble beginnings, the STL file format has been adopted and supported by many other CAD software packages, and today is widely used for rapid prototyping, 3D printing, and computer-aided manufacturing.
 Hobbyists and professionals use it alike.

-3. Why is the STL File Format Important for 3D Printing?
+3. Why is the STL Format Important for 3D Printing?